Friday, 9 November 2012

 the full-colour X-Men story with its black and white reprinting in the pages

-of bombastic British publication, FANTASTIC, not long before it finished its
+of bombastic British publication, FANTASTIC, shortly before it finished its

 89 issue run.
-I believe I also flicked through FANTASTIC FOUR ANNUAL
+I think I also flicked through FANTASTIC FOUR ANNUAL

 #6 in the same shop on the same day of purchase of the other two.

-That shop still exists, although it's changed hands quite a few times
+The shop still exists, although it's changed hands quite a few times over

-over the years - and it's been decades since it sold any U.S. comicbooks.
+the years - and it's been decades since it sold any U.S. comicbooks.
+How-

-I don't remember any more.
-Not that it matters much, I suppose, because
+longer remember.
+Not that it matters much, I suppose, because it's too

 And perhaps that's how it should be.